Paso Robles school board delays decision on proposed critical race theory ban

 Proponents of the ban referred to CRT as divisive and racist.
 They voiced concerns that CRT is used to indoctrinate student.

-Opponents of the ban argued that CRT shows how racism is rooted in our culture and supports equality.
+Opponents of the ban argued that CRT shows how racism is rooted in our culture.

 The chair of the SLO County Democratic Party Central Committee, Rita Casaverde, called the attempt to ban CRT part of a conservative political agenda.